Become an Intern

 NOTE: Before you begin the application, be aware of the following:

 - There are multiple short answer and essay questions (see below) that require thought, preparation, and planning.
 Unfortunately, once you begin your application, you do not have the ability to “save” it.
-We strongly encourage you to write your short answer and essay questions in advance so you an easily “cut and paste” them into the application below.
+We strongly encourage you to write your short answer and essay questions in a separate document (Word or Drive) so you an easily “cut and paste” them into the application below.

-- You are required to submit a resume.
+- Submit a resume.
 We encourage CIIP applicants to polish their draft resumes with a member of the Life Design Lab team before applying to the program.

 - Submit your online application on Hopkins Engage.
 Please be aware that you cannot save your responses once you begin the application here.
 You will need to be sure to log in to Hopkins Engage using your JHU credentials.

-- Successful first-round applicants will be required to attend an interview in February.
+- Successful first-round applicants will attend an interview in February.
 You will be notified of your status in January.

 As the Community Impact Internships Program evolves, our community partner list continues to grow.
 Below is the list of our partners that we worked with in CIIP 2021.